-- Network perimeter scanning.
+- Network scope scanning

-- Active threat verification.
+- Active threat verification

-- Updating the status of previously detected vulnerabilities.
+- Updating the status of previously detected vulnerabilities

-Perimeter is the cornerstone of building your security process.
+The network scope is the cornerstone of building your security process.

 This results in a map of the company's resources that is of the same quality as the one done by white hat hackers when doing penetration testing.